Astroner/macros/README.md

  - Basically, if you have only one test file or you do not plan to use **MULTI_TEST** related features, it is not required to include [tests-new.h](https://raw.githubusercontent.com/Astroner/macros/master/tests-new.h)
  - You do not need to include [tests-new.h](https://raw.githubusercontent.com/Astroner/macros/master/tests-new.h) if you are going to use only [CREATE_PRINTF_LIKE_FUNCTION](#create_printf_like_function) collection.
  - Test macros are designed to be executed one by one or with **MULTI_TEST** feature enabled.
+ - You can change tests output tab width by defining **TESTS_PRINT_TAB_WIDTH** macro with specified number of spaces(by default it is 4) before including [tests.h](https://raw.githubusercontent.com/Astroner/macros/master/tests.h)

 ## Printf like functions
 [tests.h](https://raw.githubusercontent.com/Astroner/macros/master/tests.h) provides several macros to define **printf** like functions